-The State will disenroll you from HealthChoice and your MCO when Medicaid is NOT renewed timely.
+^{}The State will disenroll you from HealthChoice and your MCO when Medicaid is NOT renewed in a timely manner.

 F. HealthChoice Eligibility/Disenrollment

 You will remain enrolled in the HealthChoice Program and in the MCO unless you fail to renew or are no longer eligible for Medicaid.
 If your Medicaid is cancelled, the State will automatically cancel your enrollment in the MCO.